Cream Cheese Deviled Eggs

 How to Serve Deviled Eggs

 - They go great on a charcuterie board or in a grazing box.
-They're a nice little treat for lunch with other sides.

 Storage and Freezing

-Store leftovers in an airtight container or egg tray for up to 3 days, or mash them up and make Egg Salad with Pickles!
+Store leftovers in an airtight container or tray for up to 3 days, or mash them up and make Egg Salad with Pickles!

 - Spinach Dip Frittata